| | | | | | | | | |

 However, my absolute favorite way to cook gluten-free cornbread is in a cast iron skillet (and it seems readers agree too!).

-- Gluten-Free and Dairy-Free: The best part is that this skillet cornbread recipe is totally gluten-free and dairy-free too, which means that even those who have Celiac disease or are intolerant to gluten or lactose can also enjoy it!
+• Totally Gluten-Free & Dairy-Free: The best part is that this sweet cornbread recipe is 100% gluten-free and dairy-free too, which means that even those who have Celiac disease or are intolerant to gluten or lactose can also enjoy it!

 Ingredients You’ll Need:

-Here’s a visual overview of the ingredients required to make this easy homemade cornbread recipe.
+Here’s a visual overview of the ingredients required to make this gluten-free dairy-free cornbread recipe.

 Ingredient Notes/Substitutions:

-- Cornmeal: I recommend using yellow cornmeal for the characteristic yellow color of traditional cornbread.
-However, if you only have white cornmeal on hand, you may use it too (The taste will be the same, the only difference is that the cornbread made with white cornmeal will be paler in color).
+• Cornmeal: I prefer using yellow cornmeal to get the typical yellow color of traditional cornbread, but if you only have white cornmeal on hand, that’s fine too (note that cornbread made with white cornmeal will be paler in color, but the taste will be the same).
 Here’s my recipe for how to make cornmeal using dried corn kernels.
 Ready in minutes, you might never need to buy cornmeal again!

-- Sugar: I used light brown sugar, but you can also use normal white or dark brown sugar if you prefer.
+• Sugar: I used light brown sugar for sweetness, but you can also use cane sugar, dark brown sugar or coconut sugar if you prefer (just bear in mind that the darker the sugar used, the darker the color of the cornbread).
 If you are diabetic or insulin resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index).
 Alternatively, if you want a cornbread that’s not sweet at all, feel free to leave out the sugar completely.

-- Unsweetened Almond Milk: I like to use an unsweetened version of my 5-minute homemade almond milk for this dairy-free cornbread recipe, but you can also use another dairy-free milk, such as cashew milk, soy milk, coconut milk or other nut milks.
+• Almond Milk: Instead of buttermilk, I like to use an unsweetened version of my 5-minute homemade almond milk for this recipe, but you can also use another unsweetened dairy-free milk (such as rice milk, cashew milk, soy milk, coconut milk or other nut milks).
 Alternatively, if you are not lactose-intolerant, feel free to use normal dairy milk if you prefer.

 How to Cook Gluten-Free Cornbread in a Skillet (Step by Step):